Operator-theoretic Analysis of Mutual Interactions in Synchronized Dynamics: KGME approach for estimating phase models

-Note that $a_{i,k}^j$ for $j=1,\ldots,M$ describes the effect of the element $k$ on the element $i$.
-See Section~B for the details of solving the problem~\eqref{eq:multiparam_eig_prod} and Section~C for the derivation of Eq.~\eqref{eq:phase_estimation}.
+Note that $a_{i,k}^j$ for $j=1,\ldots,M$ describes the effect of element $k$ on element $i$ in the interaction.
+In addition, $M$ is the parameter for the complexity of $\Gamma_i$ and determines the number of Fourier components in $\Gamma_i$.
+We can describe higher frequency components as $M$ becomes larger.